SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 —with the keyboard, which is amazing.
 Now we need to figure out, like, how do we like increment or decrement the value using the arrow keys, 'cause nothing is happening right now.
 So let's connect that to the machine, right?

-So to connect that to the machine, there there's a hook called useMachine.
+So to connect that to the machine, there there's a hook called `useMachine`.
 So, you can import this hook at the top.
-Let's import the hook from @zag-js/react.
+Let's import the hook from `@zag-js/react`.
 Again, the main essence of this is, like, you write your logic in a framework-agnostic way, and then you integrate your logic into a framework.
-So we have @zag-js/react, we have @zag-js/vue, we have @zag-js/solidjs, depending on the framework that you use.
+So we have `@zag-js/react`, we have `@zag-js/vue`, we have `@zag-js/solidjs`, depending on the framework that you use.

 <i class="timecode">[00:54:40]</i> **Ben:** Mm-hmm.

 <i class="timecode">[00:54:41]</i> **Segun:** Right?
 So now that we have the useMachine, I'm gonna put, like, all of that slider logic that we just built inside that.
 So now, it's kind of primed and ready for React — React's system of reactivity, basically.

 Alright, so let's look at this.
 If you go all the way here, what this gives us is two things.
-I call you the "state" and "send," but I will call it "dispatch" just to help people get more familiar with this, right?
-So, "state" basically represents the current state of the machine, and the current state includes the value — like, is it in idle state, dragging state… — and also the context, which is, like, the data that we looked at, the value and the step size and stuff like that.
+I call you the "`state`" and "`send`," but I will call it "`dispatch`" just to help people get more familiar with this, right?
+So, "`state`" basically represents the current state of the machine, and the current state includes the value — like, is it in idle state, dragging state… — and also the context, which is, like, the data that we looked at, the value and the step size and stuff like that.

 <i class="timecode">[00:55:24]</i> **Ben:** Okay.

 <i class="timecode">[00:55:24]</i> **Segun:** So, that is what it is. "dispatch" is basically the function you use to send events to the machine.
-We looked at all the possible events that you could send to the machine: FOCUS_OUT, POINTER_DOWN, ARROW_LEFT, ARROW_RIGHT.
+We looked at all the possible events that you could send to the machine: `FOCUS_OUT`, `POINTER_DOWN`, `ARROW_LEFT`, `ARROW_RIGHT`.
 Those are possible events.

 <i class="timecode">[00:55:38]</i> **Ben:** Mm-hmm.

 <i class="timecode">[00:55:38]</i> **Segun:** Now with these two properties, you can now, like, connect that to your UI.
 Like, I mean, just, like, hook into the browser event system and use that to send events to the machine itself.
 Alright.
-So down here we'll do, like, "onFocus."
-Yeah, what we wanna do here on focus basically is we just wanna dispatch the TAB_FOCUS event.
+So down here we'll do, like, "`onFocus`."
+Yeah, what we wanna do here on focus basically is we just wanna dispatch the `TAB_FOCUS` event.
 We talked about that earlier.
-So basically when you focus on this element, you just dispatch that TAB_FOCUS event in there.
-And then the browser event system has, like, an onblur, basically, which means, like, when this component loses focus — let's say when you click outside or you press the Tab key outside.
-I think the name of that event is called FOCUS_OUT.
+So basically when you focus on this element, you just dispatch that `TAB_FOCUS` event in there.
+And then the browser event system has, like, an `onblur`, basically, which means, like, when this component loses focus — let's say when you click outside or you press the Tab key outside.
+I think the name of that event is called `FOCUS_OUT`.

 <i class="timecode">[00:56:29]</i> **Ben:** That seems riiight.
-Yes, it's FOCUS_OUT.
+Yes, it's `FOCUS_OUT`.

-<i class="timecode">[00:56:34]</i> **Segun:** Alright, so we put, like, FOCUS_OUT there.
+<i class="timecode">[00:56:34]</i> **Segun:** Alright, so we put, like, `FOCUS_OUT` there.
 So now we've handled, basically, the different events.
 So now, we see that at this point, all we are doing is basically dispatching events to the machine.
 We're not handling any complex logic within our UI in general.

-<i class="timecode">[00:56:51]</i> **Ben:** What I'm actually gonna do, just to show this off, is I'm gonna stick a `<pre>` tag at the bottom, and I'm gonna do JSON.stringify().
-And we'll pass it the state we got from useMachine and then null, 2.
+<i class="timecode">[00:56:51]</i> **Ben:** What I'm actually gonna do, just to show this off, is I'm gonna stick a `<pre>` tag at the bottom, and I'm gonna do `JSON.stringify()`.
+And we'll pass it the state we got from useMachine and then `null`, `2`.
 And this way, we can actually see in our CodeSandbox, the current value of the state object.
 And so—

 <i class="timecode">[00:57:17]</i> **Segun:** Exactly.

-<i class="timecode">[00:57:18]</i> **Ben:** Now, if I focus on this, you can see that, like, we had an event which was TAB_FOCUS, and…
+<i class="timecode">[00:57:18]</i> **Ben:** Now, if I focus on this, you can see that, like, we had an event which was `TAB_FOCUS`, and…

 <i class="timecode">[00:57:25]</i> **Segun:** You can just refresh.
 You can just refresh the page again.
 Yeah, this gives you that.
 Exactly.

-So you see that you get that event, TAB_FOCUS and FOCUS_OUT, basically being called when you press the Tab key.
+So you see that you get that event, `TAB_FOCUS` and `FOCUS_OUT`, basically being called when you press the Tab key.
 And then you can see that there's, like, the value and the previous value.
 So that tells you, like, the state this was actually in before—

 <i class="timecode">[00:57:45]</i> **Ben:** Mm-hmm.